cbrown5/cbrown5.github.io/_posts/2017-08-04-conservationoptimism.md

 ## Impact of the conservation optimism hashtag

-The hashtag \#conservationoptimism became popular during the recent [International Congress for Conservation Biology](http://conbio.org/mini-sites/iccb-2017) symposium.
+The hashtag [\#conservationoptimism](https://twitter.com/hashtag/conservationoptimism?src=hash) became popular during the recent [International Congress for Conservation Biology](http://conbio.org/mini-sites/iccb-2017) symposium.
 [Michael Burgass](https://twitter.com/MJBurgass) asked me what its twitter impact was, so here is a quick analysis.

+Michael also asked about \#iamaconservationist, but that has too few tweets so far to make for a meaningful analysis (about 100).

 To be honest, not too much has happened on this hashtag so far, so it is hard to say too much from a broad brush quantitative analysis like this, but here are a few stats.